Tilak1778/codefundo/README.md

    After verifying the user it will shows the list of candidates of his/her constituency then it will add the users vote to the selected candidate.

-After the deadline of voting pole it will shows the winner of election.
+After the deadline of voting poll it will shows the winner of election.

 Thankyou.